Come Meet Moola!

 Who Can Join?

-All members young family members and kids from the Hamilton community, up to age 12 are eligible to join.
-What are you waiting for –get Moovin’!
+All children of existing members and all children from the Hamilton Community up to age 18 are eligible to join.
+What are you waiting for – get Moovin’!

 What The Heck Does “Moola” Mean?